-Underwater Welding Hazards
+Underwater Welding Dangers and Injuries

 Welding by itself is considered a dangerous trade.
 Immense heat, handling various pieces of metals, the possibility of shrapnel flying past your head, and not to mention all the suffocating fumes that directly result from welding.